Last Updated on 1 month by Riaz Hassan

 Screening for COVID-19 is a series of questions asked to determine a person’s risk for COVID-19.
 They include questions about the symptoms a person is experiencing, travel history in recent weeks, and exposure to someone who has been confirmed to have COVID-19.
 Right now, all persons entering Fiji either by air or sea are screened.

 This is the actual process of determining whether a person has COVID-19 or not.
 There are several reasons why someone would be tested for the coronavirus.
-Some are tested because they are having symptoms that appear to be COVID-19 like.
+Some are tested because they are having symptoms that appear to be COVID-19-like.
 Some are tested due to exposure to an infected person.
-Some people are tested as an exit screening tool to ensure that people entering into the community are not bringing COVID-19 into them.
+Some people are tested as an exit screening tool to ensure that people entering the community are not bringing COVID-19 into them.
 Fiji is also currently conducting tests for surveillance purposes which ensures that there is no community transmission of COVID-19.

 ● Then the patient must tilt their head back lightly and close their eyes.